What Every Facebook Ads Marketer Should Know About Learning Limited

 - Increase the budget being allocated to that ad set – ideally, you want to be spending 5 x what your average CPL or CPA (or whatever the event you are optimizing for) per day

 - Increase your audience size – I would normally recommend that you duplicate the ad set and pause original instead of making changes to the existing one when doing this in case you need to go back to the previous optimization.

 - Reduce the number of ad creatives being used – depending on your budget try to limit creatives to 2-3 creatives in an ad set

 - Last resort = change the optimization – again, I’d recommend you duplicate the ad set instead of making changes to existing one

 - A question we get asked a lot is – should I switch the campaign to a traffic objective or different objective when this happens and the short answer is, NO. A partially optimized conversion campaign will always perform better than a traffic campaign.

-The most important rule of thumb in marketing, life, and especially FB advertising = DON’T TOUCH WHAT’S NOT BROKEN!
+No matter you receive “Learning Limited” warnings or not, the most important rule of thumb in marketing, life, and especially FB advertising = DON’T TOUCH WHAT’S NOT BROKEN!

 If you are getting a decent amount of leads and have healthy ROAs, it’s best to just continue managing your campaign as you were.

 WATCH CAT HOWELL EXPLAIN ALL OF “Learning Limited” IN A VIDEO

 Every week, our Digital Distillery Pro (formerly FATC) coaches help Facebook marketers spot and overcome issues just like the above “learning limited” issue in their ad campaigns.